ballerina-attic/docs-ballerina-vscode-extension/en/docs/edit-the-code/code-actions.md

 #### Quick fixes for functions

-The code actions below are available for creating functions.
+The following quick fixes are available for creating functions.

 - `Create function`: Create a function when there's an undefined function invoked by a function call expression.
 - `Implement method`: Implement an unimplemented method declared by an included object type.